-Many people preparing for the Camino want to know when is the best time to do it.
+Many people preparing for the walk want to know when is the best time to do the Camino de Santiago.
 In general spring-summer months, April to September, are the best time to walk the Camino de Santiago.
 To narrow the period down you have to decide on the Camino route you want to walk.
 Routes through Southern and Central Spain are better to walk in spring before it gets too hot.
 Coastal or mountainous routes in Northern Spain are nice to walk during the summer months.

 When is the best weather to do the Camino de Santiago?

+It’s one of the most FAQs on the Camino de Santiago we get.
 We’ve walked seven Camino routes during different months; April, May, June, September, October, and November.
 As you can see we have never walked the Camino during the peak summer months of July and August because it gets too busy and too hot.
-Spring is our favorite time to walk the Camino especially southern routes; it’s warm and sunny but not too hot, there are not too many people, and fields are covered in flowers.
+Spring is our favorite time to walk the Camino, especially on southern routes; it’s warm and sunny but not too hot, there are not too many people, and fields are covered in flowers.

 As I already mentioned best months for walking vary depending on the Camino route.
 Let’s focus on the 7 main Camino de Santiago routes and the best months for walking each of them.